laravel/docs/mail.md

 <a name="writing-mailables"></a>
 ## Writing Mailables

 Once you have generated a mailable class, open it up so we can explore its contents.
 First, note that all of a mailable class' configuration is done in the `build` method.
 Within this method, you may call various methods such as `from`, `subject`, `view`, and `attach` to configure the email's presentation and delivery.

-Note that we are able to type-hint dependencies on the build method of the mailable.
-The Laravel service container automatically injects these dependencies.
+> {tip} You may type-hint dependencies on the mailable's `build` method.
+The Laravel [service container](/docs/{{version}}/container) automatically injects these dependencies.

 <a name="configuring-the-sender"></a>
 ### Configuring The Sender